MohitDatta2004/Airline-Reservation-/README.md

 # Airline-Reservation-
-This is a python project . for reserve a ticket in airline.
+This is a python project for reseve a airline ticket.